In this article, I offer my top recommendations for the best things to do and see in Singapore, one of the most incredible cities in the world.

 Singapore has three souls: Chinese, Indian, and Muslim.

-The Arab area is my favourite, and one of the reasons is that Middle Eastern food is one of the best in the world.
+The Arab area is my favorite, and one reason is that Middle Eastern food is one of the best in the world.
 One of the highlights is the Masjid Mosque (in Kampong Glam) at sunset.
 After walking into the area, you can try one of the many Arabic restaurants.

 In the same area, you can find Haji Lane, a small alley famous for its nice murals and characteristic bars and restaurants.
 Please get there in the late afternoon or the evening.
 Not in the morning.